QuokkaPride/DevonSaliga/README.md

 24.10.09 Trying to get out of dependency hell with my google cloudfunctions.
 24.10.10 Motoko dapp to check balance
 24.10.11 Motoko dapp transfer function working for tokens.
+24.10.12 Meeting with Lucas to get help on google cloud build and creating a dockerimage without a dockerfile that runs Firebase cloud functions.
+Goal is to get stage test env up and running and finally get out of dependency hell.